Rguio007/Rguio007/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently studying full time software engineering and working as a freelancer.
+👩‍💻 I'm currently studying full time software engineering.

 👯‍♀️ I'm looking to work in the tech industrie and face new challenges.